Color theory is both the science and art of using color.

 Humans have an incredible way of understanding and applying what we learn to enhance the world around us.

-One of the things that impact the way we interact with things every day is basic color theory, or the science and art of using color.
+One thing that impacts how we interact with things every day is basic color theory or the science and art of using color.

 Over the years, our culture has harnessed the knowledge of this theory to create products and marketing that affect our daily lives.

-As you delve deeper into color theory, it can explain in great detail how humans perceive color.
+As you delve deeper into color theory, it can explain how humans perceive color in great detail.
 It explores how we physically see and process color and how we emotionally and intellectually process it.

 It also analyzes how humans understand the effects of color when mixed, matched, or contrasted with each other.
 The biggest thing to learn from color theory is how colors communicate messages to people.

-It has become one of the most vital marketing strategies to consider for companies and their products because of how much you can say with different colors.
+It has become one of the most vital marketing strategies for companies and their products because of how much you can say with different colors.

 Many children learn about the fundamentals of color theory when they are young.
 They are typically introduced first to learning the primary colors: red, blue, and yellow.

 As their comprehension of color grows, we learn how to combine to create secondary and tertiary colors.
-As we get older, we can forget this, even though it can be quite relevant to the work we do today.
+As we get older, we can forget this, even though it can be quite relevant to our work today.

-Many people don’t realize the power that color holds and how it affects our everyday decisions.
-In the same manner that a business name can affect how a brand is perceived, color also influences buyers’ purchasing habits.
+Many people don’t realize color’s power and how it affects our everyday decisions.
+In the same way, a business name can affect how a brand is perceived, and color also influences buyers’ purchasing habits.

 For this reason, tools such as this business name generator and the color wheel were created.
 Some people have entire consultant careers based around color, as knowing their effects on people is incredibly valuable.